 The HDDRIVER software package supports numerous hardware interfaces and devices, and has many features not offered by any other driver package.
-Try out the demo version and see for yourself that HDDRIVER offers unique features and high speed.
-The demo version includes a README file with information on how to install HDDRIVER and how to partition a drive/memory card.
+Try out the demo version and see for yourself.
+The demo includes a README file with installation instructions and information on how to partition a drive/memory card.
 In a nutshell: Launch HDDRIVER, then launch HDDRUTIL, partition your drive (if it is not partitioned yet), and then install HDDRIVER by double clicking drive C: in the HDDRUTIL drive window.

 These are the most important limitations of the demo version:

 Regarding the supported hardware there is no difference compared to the full version.
 If the demo version does not work with your hardware, the full version also will not.

-Using the ZIP archive is the recommended way of installing the HDDRIVER demo version.
+Using the ZIP archive is the recommended way of installing the demo version.
 Simply unzip the archive and read the instructions in the README file.

-If you do not have any means to transfer the ZIP archive to your Atari, drive images with a pre-installed bootable demo version are available.
+If you cannot transfer the ZIP archive to your Atari, drive images with a pre-installed bootable demo version are available.
 There are two images because on IDE/SATA drives the Atari saves data with a byte order different from the one used with ACSI/SCSI drives.

-With Linux or macOS you can write the image suitable for your hardware to a memory card or hard disk drive with the dd command line tool, and then boot your Atari from this drive.
+With Linux or macOS you can write the image to a memory card or hard disk drive with the dd command line tool, and then boot your Atari from this drive.
 The required command is:

 With Windows the Win32 Disk Imager, for instance, can be used to write the image.

 The full version is also available as a drive image, and can optionally be ordered pre-installed and bootable on a memory card.